Commercial Stocks of the Major Special Crops Survey (CSMS)

 View the Questionnaire(s) and reporting guide(s) .

-The data for each company are verified by comparison to previous reports, by comparing trends between companies, by supply-disposition analysis and by monitoring of industry trends.
+The data reported by each company are verified by comparison to previous reports, by comparing trends between companies, by supply-disposition analysis and by monitoring of industry trends.

 Supply and disposition trends, used by government and industry stakeholders, help to confirm the results of the survey.
-Where anomalies occur they are resolved through analysis at year-end.
-As well, detailed reporting instructions for respondents serve to enhance data quality.
+Where anomalies occur they are resolved through analysis at the end of the crop year.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.